piyush0101/piyush0101.github.com/_posts/2014-03-04-never-block-the-ui.md

 There are two parts to a UI workflow - (i) Submitting a task for execution, (ii) Getting responses back and rendering them on the UI.
 It is very important to make sure that these two things maintain UI responsiveness.
 If a task is a long running computation, it should not block the user from doing other things.

 Swing is single threaded.
 All UI events (mouse clicks, drag and drop, window resizing etc) are dispatched on the Event Dispatch Thread (EDT).
 EDT is basically a FIFO queue of dispatched events which are executed in order.
 Any synchronous computation in this queue is going to block the events that are waiting.
-So, if you click on a button which this blocking operation is in progress, you would not notice any response from the UI.
+So, if you click on a button while this blocking operation is in progress, you would not notice any response from the UI.
 After the blocking operation is done, UI becomes responsive again.
 Sometimes, even blocking operations that take milliseconds have the combined effect of making the UI difficult to work with.
 Therefore, its preferable to only have UI rendering stuff on the EDT.
 Here is a sample `clojure` code which creates a button with an asynchronous listener.

 {% highlight clojure %}
 (defn create-async